You are probably familiar with organ donations of the heart, kidneys or eyes to sustain the health or even the life of people in need.

 Any tissue not used for research will be respectfully disposed of lawfully following the Human Tissue Authority codes of practice.

-Who can consent to brain, spinal cord and pituitary tissue donation?
+Who can consent to brain, pituitary and CSF donation?

-2. Nominated Individual (NI) on the individual’s death
+- Nominated Individual (NI) on the individuals death

 Nominated Individual (NI).